-When a substance is hazardous it is described as a solid, liquid or gas that can cause harm to people, other living organisms or the environment.
-Some popular substances that are classed as hazardous included a number of chemicals, fumes, some micro-organisms including bacteria and certain dusts.
+COSHH is a British body of regulations that govern the storage and use of hazardous substances.
+When a substance is dangerous, it is described as either a solid, liquid or gas that can cause harm to people, other living organisms or the environment.

-To comply with Regulations the employer must determine any health hazards within their business, decide what precautions are needed to prevent any harm to health and ensure any controlled measures are strictly followed.
+In order to comply with COSHH regulations, as an employer you must determine any health hazards within your business, decide what precautions are needed to prevent any harm to health and ensure any controlled measures are strictly followed.

-Employers must also be provided with information, instruction and training on how to handle and store these substances and a procedure to follow in the event of an emergency.
+Just as employers must follow these regulations, employers should also be provided with information, instruction and training on how to handle and store hazardous substances and a procedure to follow in the event of an emergency.

-In order to identify a substance that may cause harm a labelling system is used, which is required by law.
-These 5 levels help users classify how dangerous a substance is and immediately allocate appropriate safety measures.
-The classifications are as followed:
+For harmful substances to be easily identified, a labeling system must be used which is required by law.
+This comprises of five levels to help users classify how dangerous a substance is and immediately allocate appropriate safety measures.
+The classifications are as follows:

 - Very toxic = Substances which in very low quantities cause death or chronic damage to health when inhaled, swallowed or absorbed.

 - Toxic = Substances which in low quantities cause death or chronic damage to health when inhaled, swallowed or absorbed.

 - Harmful = Substances which may cause death or acute or chronic damage to health when inhaled, swallowed or absorbed via the skin.

 - Corrosive = Substances which may destroy living tissues when coming into contact with them.